 The agreement with Fomicruz requires the Company to spend USD \$5,000,000 in exploration on the project over 7 years.
-If Hunt elects to exercise its option to bring the La Valenciana project into production it must grant Fomicruz a 9% ownership in a new JV entity to be created by Hunt to manage the project.
+If the Company elects to exercise its option to bring the La Valenciana project into production it must grant Fomicruz a 9% ownership in a new JV Corporation to be created by the Company to manage the project.
 If Fomicruz elects to increase their ownership they can under the following formula up to a maximum of 49% interest.

-- To purchase an additional 10% in the JV corporation, Fomicruz must reimburse Hunt for 10% of the exploration expenses made by Hunt during the exploration period; - To purchase the next 10% interest in the JV corporation, Fomicruz must reimburse Hunt for 20% of the exploration expenses made by Hunt during the exploration period; - To the purchase a final additional 20% interest in the JV Corporation, Fomicruz must reimburse Hunt for 25% of the exploration expenses made by Hunt during the exploration period; bring Fomicruz's total ownership interest in the JV Corporation to 49%.
+- To purchase an additional 10% in the JV corporation, Fomicruz must reimburse the Company for 10% of the exploration expenses made by the Company during the exploration period; - To purchase the next 10% interest in the JV corporation, Fomicruz must reimburse the Company for 20% of the exploration expenses made by the Company during the exploration period; - To purchase a final additional 20% interest in the JV Corporation, Fomicruz must reimburse the Company for 25% of the exploration expenses made by the Company during the exploration period; bringing Fomicruz's total ownership interest in the JV Corporation to 49%.

-At the Company's' option it can purchase the entire back in from Fomicruz for USD \$200,000 per percentage point owned down to 9%.
-The remaining 9% can be purchased for a mutually agreed amount to be determined by negotiation between Fomicruz and the Company.
+At the Company's option it can purchase all but the 9% granted ownership interest in the JV Corporation from Fomicruz for USD \$200,000 per percentage point owned.
+The remaining 9% can be purchased for a mutually agreed amount, to be determined by negotiation between Fomicruz and the Company.